Firefighter killed battling powerful California wildfire

-The raging Thomas Fire claimed the life firefighter on Thursday after charring nearly 250,000 acres of California since early December.
+The raging Thomas Fire claimed the life of a firefighter on Thursday after charring nearly 250,000 acres of California since early December.

-Cal Fire said one of their engineers perished while working for the department’s San Diego Unit to combat the fourth largest fire in state history, but provided few specifics.
+Fire apparatus engineer Cory Iverson, 32, died while fighting one of the top five largest fire's in California's history, fire officials said.

-"More details will be made available as they are confirmed" said Chief Ken Pimlott, who leads the California Department of Forestry and Fire Protection, known as Cal Fire.
-“In the meantime, please join me in keeping our fallen firefighter and his loved ones in your prayers and all the responders on the front lines in your thoughts as they continue to work under extremely challenging conditions.”
+Iverson is survived by his pregnant wife Ashley and their 2-year-old daughter, officials said.
+His body was brought from the fire line to the city of Ventura on Thursday evening.

 One other death has been linked to the Thomas Fire.
 The body of Virginia Pesola, 70, was found at the site of a car crash last week along an evacuation route in Ventura County, the county medical examiner’s office confirmed.